Connerjm/Code-Quiz/README.md

 - [ ] Add a difficulty setting.
 - [x] Shuffle the questions and answers so the user can't just memorize position of correct answer.
 - [ ] Add a prefacing countdown before the quiz timer starts.
 - [ ] Clean up this damn JS code.
+(I have given up.
+Everytime I change anything, so many things break.)
 - [ ] Force the characters in the initial submission box to be capitals.

 ## Issues

-- If the user clicks the highscore button during the quiz, the timer doesn't stop and can make the quiz wonky.
 - Something about the loading when the application initially opens causes the elements to pop since they show up before some of the CSS is applied.
-- Once the timer is shown, I never hide it again.